flowscripter/docs/design/domain-model-concepts.md

 A core part of this API is a flow based processing model.

-Plugins extend the API with additional processing operators, data models, data stores, payload types and item attribute keys.
+Plugins extend the API with additional processing operators, data models, datastores, payload types and item attribute keys.

 ### CLI